 the third quarter, compared with 9.9 percent at SocGen and 10.5

 percent at Credit Agricole.

-But analysts also say it is unlikely to make a significant
+But analysts also say it is unlikely to buy a major European

 "The acquisition of Bank BGZ constitutes a major step

 towards attaining a critical size in Poland," BNP Paribas CEO

 Kamil Stolarski, an analyst with Espirito Santo, said the

 acquisition would still only give BNP Paribas 4.3 percent of the

 Polish market by assets.
 "As it is still not a significant share